On a canonical class of Green currents for the unit sections of abelian schemes: Introduction

 The last theorem relates the current $\mfg_\CA$ to the Bismut-Köhler analytic torsion form of the Poincaré bundle (see \cite[Def.
 3.8, p.
 668]{Bismut-Koehler-Higher} for the definition).

 Let $\lambda$ be a $(1,1)$-form on $\CA(\mC)$ defining a Kähler fibration structure on the fibration $\CA(\mC)\to S(\mC)$ (see \cite[par.
 1]{Bismut-Koehler-Higher} for this notion).
+With the form $\lambda$, one can canonically associate a hermitian metric on the relative cotangent bundle $\Omega_{\CA/S}$ and we shall write $\mtr{\Omega}_{\CA/S}$ for the resulting hermitian vector bundle.
 We suppose that $\lambda$ is translation invariant on the fibres of the map $\CA(\mC)\to S(\mC)$ as well as conjugation invariant.
 We shall write for the Bismut-Köhler higher analytic torsion form of $\mtr{\CP}^0$ along the fibration

 For any regular arithmetic variety $X$ over $R$, the (Beilinson) regulator map gives rise to a morphism of groups